callumgran/hurust/README.md

 ### 3. Usage

 HURUST collections are designed to be easy to use.
-Simply create a collection template, instatiate the object and pass it to the macro's to perform the desired operations.
+Simply create a collection template, instatiate an object and perform the desired operations.

 #### Example